Dr. Lynda Guenther, Veterinarian, Co-Owner

 Since her mother worked as a Veterinary Technician at Blue Cross, Kelsey was often found around the clinic—staff members sometimes joke that she was born in the kennels!
 Young Kelsey would help clean cages and file paperwork and was hired on almost as soon as she was old enough.

 Kelsey grew up in South Gate with her parents, younger brother, and many pets.
 At one point in her childhood, she counted the number of pets in the household, and it totaled to 21!
-She currently works as a receptionist and has previously worked as a technician assistant and kennel attendant.
-She likes the structure and organization of the receptionist position and has been happy with the role for the past seven years.
+Kelsey has worked in all positions in the hospital starting as a kennel attendant and working her way up to office manager.
+She likes the structure and organization of the front office positions and has been happy in her many roles here over the years.

 Being partially of Scottish heritage, one of Kelsey’s most memorable journeys was her trip to Scotland and London.
-She rented a car for the first time and drove it seven hours to Scotland—she says the experience was scary but she would do it again in a heartbeat!
+She rented a car for the first time and drove it seven hours to Scotland—she says the experience was scary, but she would do it again in a heartbeat!
+Kelsey also did a study abroad year in Sweden and was able to travel to multiple countries in the area during her time there.
+Kelsey graduated from CSUDH in 2019.

 Monica, Receptionist